ATTS: Asynchronous Test-Time Scaling via Conformal Prediction: Introduction

 \section{Introduction}

 With the rapid advances in large language models (LLMs), attention is increasingly turning to \textit{reasoning models}~\citep{guo2025deepseek,muennighoff2025s1,mccoy2024language,shao2024deepseekmath}—systems that transcend next-token prediction in order to emulate human-like reasoning behaviors.
-These models excel at leveraging complex reasoning chains, especially in test-time scaling settings~\citep{snell2024scaling,li2025s,muennighoff2025s1,zeng2025revisiting}.
+These models excel at leveraging complex reasoning chains, especially in test-time scaling settings~\citep{snell2024scaling,li2025s,muennighoff2025s1,zeng2025revisiting}, and have shown strong potential in mathematical reasoning~\citep{xiong2022expression,xiong2023trigo,xiong2023dq}.

 Test-time scaling~\citep{chen2025parallel,muennighoff2025s1,guo2025deepseek} constitutes a new paradigm that enhances the model's reasoning capabilities by allocating additional computational resources during the inference stage.
 Typically, test-time scaling can be categorized into two approaches: sequential scaling~\citep{muennighoff2025s1,guo2025deepseek} and parallel scaling~\citep{chen2025parallel}.
 However, despite its potential, the challenge of efficiently managing increasing sampling size or complexity during inference remains a critical limitation, hindering the achievement of high-performance deployment.